 Home Surveillance has taken-off with the tech boom of this decade.
 Capability, accessibility, and cost have completely changed the home security landscape.
 With DIY (do-it-yourself), self-monitoring surveillance cameras becoming increasingly popular, new tech startups are pushing out new products every day.
 Blink, a wireless security camera startup, has become increasingly popular with their doorbell cam.
 With their addition of the Blink Indoor Camera, they have solidified themselves as a real competitor in the home-security industry.

-The Blink Indoor Camera comes equipped with 720p HD video, 110 degree field of view, and infrared motion detection.
+The Blink Indoor Camera comes equipped with 720p HD video as opposed to the Blink outdoor camera which has 1080p, 110 degree field of view, and infrared motion detection.
 The camera also has night vision capabilities due to an LED illuminator and a low-light performance so you are able to see in color rather than black and white in the dark.
 These features aren’t anything special in terms of DIY self-monitored security cameras.
 A majority of similarly comparable cameras are equal capability, if not more.
 For the price however, the Blink Indoor Camera is worth the low cost.

 Like so many other home security companies, Blink offers their customers multiple options to best fit their security needs.
 The Blink XT is the indoor/outdoor HD security camera which starts at $129 and the Blink indoor camera is the most popular item at the low price of $99.
 You can add an additional indoor cam for $89.99 or buy in bulk between two, three, or even five cameras.
 You can even simply purchase a security camera sign for $30.